indiana-university/rivet-icons/README.md

 ### Accessibility

-Icons are considered decorative images.
-They are hidden from screen readers via `<svg aria-hidden="true">`.
-However, [text alternatives should still be provided](https://www.w3.org/WAI/WCAG21/Understanding/non-text-content) wherever icons are used.
+By default, stickers are considered decorative images and hidden from screen reader users.

+Ask this question to test if alternative text is needed: "Would this content still make sense to sighted users if the icon was removed?"
+If no, then add alternative text using the Rivet class `rvt-sr-only`.

 In this first example, the link text of "Favorites" is presented to all users.
 The icon acts as a visual anchor and perhaps a legend to the rest of the page.
-Providing an accessible description of the icon itself (in addition to the link text) provides little value and may be undesired.
+No additional accessible description is needed.

 ```html
 <a href="/favorites">